-For a traveling violinist, the thrill of exploring new places comes with the challenge of maintaining top performance.
-Whether you’re a touring musician, a competition-bound student, or a passionate traveler who takes your violin everywhere, staying sharp on the road is essential.
-Here are five savvy ways to keep your playing in peak condition while enjoying your journey.
+For a traveling violinist, the thrill of walking through new places comes with the challenge of maintaining top performance.
+Whether you’re a touring musician, a competition-bound student, or a passionate traveler who takes your violin everywhere, staying sharp on the road is necessary.
+Here are five astute modalities to keep your playing in peak condition although enjoying your vistas.

 Stay Physically and Mentally Fit